Elderberry syrup is a well known home remedy for colds and the flu – and with this easy recipe you can make your own for the fraction of the cost.

 - Pour the syrup into an airtight container and put it in the fridge.
 And that’s it.
 You’re done.

-Dosage: I’m not a doctor, herbalist or similar, so take my recommendations with a grain of salt.
-As a mean of prevention I take about ½-1 tablespoon per day and give Eva about ½-1 teaspoons worth (I make gummies for her instead).
+I’m not a doctor, herbalist or similar, so take my recommendations with a grain of salt.
+As a mean of prevention I take about ½ tablespoon per day and give my 3-year old about ½-1 teaspoons worth (I make elderberry gummies for her instead).
 If younger than 2 years old I would probably go with maybe up to 1/2 teaspoon (keep in mind that children under 1 should not be eating honey).
 I took the same dosis 3- 4 times a day when I was down with a cold and I will do the same with Eva (who is about 2½ years old).